Unilever joins coalition for “Girls, Women and the Global Goals”

 “This coalition demonstrates that a broad range of partners from the private sector to the grassroots community to the UN offers us a powerful opportunity to accelerate opportunities for girls and women worldwide,” said Chelsea Clinton, who announced this group of commitments on-stage during a plenary session titled, Girl, Uninterrupted: Increasing Opportunity During Adolescence.
 “No Ceilings data show us that achieving gender equality doesn’t only change the lives and opportunities for girls and women, it changes the world.
 When girls and women participate fully, societies, nations, and our global community are all more secure.”

-Alan Jope, Personal Care President, Unilever, said: "Unilever is committed to empowering 5 million women by 2020 through a variety of initiatives.
+Alan Jope, Beauty & Personal Care President, Unilever, said: "Unilever is committed to empowering 5 million women by 2020 through a variety of initiatives.
 This partnership with Vital Voices supports this commitment by providing training and skills for women change-makers who, in the face of adversity, are driving a positive impact around local issues through their own innovative solutions."

 Alyse Nelson, President and CEO, Vital Voices, said: "Vital Voices' mission is to invest in women leaders to improve the world.
 This partnership with Unilever will help us support women who are making a difference in their communities, by empowering them through skills and resources and amplifying the impact they can make."